 In CosmWasm, You can import any rust package, and simply pick an appropriate package and use it internally.
 Like rust_decimal, "a Decimal implementation written in pure Rust suitable for financial calculations that require significant integral and fractional digits with no round-off errors.".
 Or fixed to provide fixed-point decimal math.
-It supports up to 128-bit numbers, which is enough for 18 digits before the decimal and 18 afterwards, which should be enough for any use case.
+It supports up to 128-bit numbers, which is enough for 18 digits before the decimal and 18 afterward, which should be enough for any use case.

 CosmWasm doesn't expose

 tx.origin, but only the contract or user directly calling the contract as